 It is recommended to have the first vertical stop at 00.0000.
 If you are going to leave this stop at 00.0000 you can just press ENTER or 0 then ENTER.
 The cursor will move to the first digit of the second vertical stop.
-If a number other than zero is to be entering in the first vertical stop, just type it in.
+If a number other than zero is to be entered in the first vertical stop, just type it in.
 The cursor will move to the next digit automatically.
-If the number you wish to enter has a decimal in it, keep entering the number as it looks and the computer will move the cursor past the decimal place for you.